-(i) Development of rail track infrastructure: the Main Line Modernization and Tbilisi Bypass projects, which are expected to be completed by 2019 and 2017, respectively.
-The projects are partly financed by the bonds issued by the Group (see note 18).
-The interest on the bonds issued were capitalized to the two projects in proportion to the costs incurred on the projects based on a capitalization rate of 8% (2012: 8%) and amounted to GEL 55,628 thousand (2012: GEL 21,886 thousand).
+All the borrowing costs of the 2010 unsecured bonds allocated to each project on a 59%/41% basis were capitalized upon starting to incur expenditures for the projects.
+The interest on the bonds issued in 2012 was capitalized to the two projects in proportion to the costs incurred on the projects based on a capitalization rate of 8% (2013: 8%).
+Capitalised borrowing costs during 2014 related to the projects amounted to GEL 29,391 thousand (2013: GEL 55,628 thousand).